Quack842/my-perfect-holiday/README.md

 <summary>
 Activities Page
 </summary>
-On the Activities page, the user will be able to see what kind of activities are availibe to help build the perfect holiday.
-There are about 5 flipcards and each one will have a picture on the front of the card and when the user hover over the card, it will flip around and reveal items related to the type of activities.
+On the Activities page, the user will be able to see what kind of activities are available to help build the perfect holiday.
+There are about 5 flip cards and each one will have a picture on the front of the card and when the user hovers over the card, it will flip around and reveal items related to the type of activities.
   <br>

  ![Activities Page](assets/images/activities-layout.png)